IQExotic/Exoticus/README.md

    pip install -r requirements.txt
    ```

-3. Create a file named `.env` in the root directory and add your bot token:
+3. Edit the file named `.env` in the root directory and replace "YOUR_BOT_TOKEN_HERE" with your bot token:

    ```
    token=YOUR_BOT_TOKEN_HERE